Representation zeta functions of nilpotent groups and generating functions for Weyl groups of type B: Representation zeta functions of nilpotent groups

 where the product ranges over the non-zero prime ideals of~$\Gri_L$.
 For such a prime ideal $\mfP$ of $\Gri_L$, dividing the prime ideal $\mfp$ of $\Gri$, we write $\Lri$ for the local ring $\Gri_{L,\mfP}$ and $\lri$ for~$\Gri_{K,\mfp}$.
 Further we write $f=f(\Lri,\lri)$ for the relative degree of inertia.
 We continue to write $q$ for the residue field cardinality of $\lri$, and $p$ for its residue field characteristic, so that $\vert \Lri/\mfP \vert =q^f$.

-Assume that $p>c$.
+Assume that $p$ is odd or that $p=2$ and $c\geq4$.
 The $\mfp$-adic formalism developed in Sections~\ref{subsec:kirillov} is applicable to the factor $\zeta_{\bfG(\Lri)}(s)$ in~\eqref{equ:euler extension}.
-Two facts are key to proving Theorem~\ref{thmABC:thm A}: Firstly, we observe that the polynomials occurring the integrand of the $\mfp$-adic integral~\eqref{equ:integral} are defined over~$\Gri$, so that effectively only the domain of integration depends on $\Lri$.
+Two facts are key to proving Theorem~\ref{thmABC:thm A}: Firstly, we observe that the polynomials occurring in the integrand of the $\mfp$-adic integral~\eqref{equ:integral} are defined over~$\Gri$, so that effectively only the domain of integration depends on $\Lri$.
 Secondly, we exploit that there is, as we shall explain, a uniform formula for~\eqref{equ:integral} in which only the residue field of $\Lri$ enters.